-Farmweld’s story begins when Teutopolis, IL, native Frank Brummer, started business as a welder in 1979.
-During the early years, Brummer repaired many different brands of feeders for local farmers and had noticed many design features he would change.
+Farmweld’s story began when Teutopolis, IL native Frank Brummer started business as a welder in 1979.
+During the early years, Brummer repaired many different brands of feeders for local farmers and noticed many design features he would change.
 At the encouragement of his farmer clients, who were weary of the poorly-designed feeder models then available, Brummer began working on his ideas and was soon building “Farmweld” feeders.
 Perhaps his most important move was listening very carefully to what farmers had to say.
 Brummer learned a lot about their operations, their goals and what they needed from equipment.
 He also studied the animals closely and read the latest animal behavior research from major agricultural universities.

 Farmweld soon started exporting products to multiple countries where pig farmers were seeking products with longevity made of quality materials.
 International tours started coming through the office and manufacturing facilities in Teutopolis, IL.

-Entering the 21 century, Farmweld personnel kept advancing their skills and honing in their products to stay on the leading edge.
+Entering the 21st century, Farmweld personnel kept advancing their skills and honing in their products to stay on the leading edge.
 They ventured into automatic sorting technology.
 However, with success in that venue, the company was being pulled in two directions.
 Farmweld leadership elected to return to their roots and study innovations they could create with non-automated feeders.
-Thus, the R Adjust was born to allow precise feed adjustments for wean-to-finish and nursery feeders.
-The R Adjust is a set-it and forget-it technology using a combination of tension, friction and leverage for concise, worry-free control over feed dispersion.
+Thus, the R adjust™ System was born to allow precise feed adjustments for wean-to-finish and nursery feeders.
+The R adjust is a set-it and forget-it technology using a combination of tension, friction and leverage for concise, worry-free control over feed dispersion.

 Farrowing crate redesign occurred about a year later, allowing for even easier installation, hemmed edges and more producer safety advantages.